OpenSecuritySummit/oss2018/content/participant-remote/paul-cutting.md

 status          : add-details
 sessions        :
 notes           :
     # add the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions (one per line):
     - Creating a Steady-State Hypothesis
     - Creating a standard for GDPR patterns
     - Integrating Security into an Spotify Model
     - Describe different ways of implementing TM in agile organisations
     - Securing the CI Pipeline
     - Creating Appsec metrics and visualisation
-- Using Jira for Incident Response
+    - Using Jira to handle Incident Response - simulations

 ---